rvdpas/real-time-web/final/readme.md

 ### Wishlist
 - Load newest tweets on top instead of below every tweet.
+- Visualize the data in a graph with D3.js.
+- Get multiple subjects at ones and update multiple counters to see which tweet is more popular.
+- Get missed data after being offline.

 ### Installation
 Clone or download the repository